kimdanny/blog/_posts/trading-diary/2020-09-10-trading-log.md

 Bull Bull Bull, are all the bubbles gone now?

 **Before Market Opens**
+These days I'm studying and finding under-valued little companies with SPAC on thier path. _GMHI_ and _HCAC_ are the ones.
 - Dow Jones will likely to underperform compared to yesterday
 - At 10AM EDT Velodyne will pitch their plan in the 2020 Citi's Global Technology Virtual Conference
 - Should I sell GRAF now?